dblock/code.dblock.org/_posts/2023/2023-06-06-getting-started-with-vector-dbs-in-python.md

 You can see and run a [working sample from here](https://github.com/dblock/vectordb-hello-world/blob/main/src/weaviate/hello.py).

 ### Qdrant

-Qdrant is similarity vector search engine designed for a wide range of applications, including recommendation systems, image search, and natural language processing.
-It is open-source, scalable and allows dynamic updates to the index.
+[Qdrant](https://qdrant.tech/) is a similarity vector search engine designed for a wide range of applications, including recommendation systems, image search, and natural language processing.
+It is scalable and allows dynamic updates to the index.
 It is particularly suitable for scenarios where the vector data is constantly evolving and vectors may be modified without interrupting the search functionality.
 Quadrant is licensed under Apache 2.0.

 Qdrant is built upon a concept of indexes, where vectors are organized and stored in "collections" for quick retrieval.
-Currently it only supports HNSW (Hierarchical Navigable Small World) as vector index.
+Currently, it only supports HNSW (Hierarchical Navigable Small World) as vector index.

-After you sign up at Weaviate Cloud Services WCS, and create a new free tier Weaviate Cluster with authentication.
+After you sign up at Qdrant Cloud Services, create a new free tier Qdrant Cluster with authentication.
 Note your cluster URL and API key.
 The endpoint will have the following format https://my-cluster.cloud.qdrant.io:6333/.

-Create an index in the collections.
+We can create an index in collections.

 {% highlight python %}

 endpoint = os.environ["ENDPOINT"]